RafaelHKlauck/csharp-learning/README.md

 - They are used to define a common behavior for all the classes that inherit from it.
 So the child classes would have to implement the methods
 - Abstract classes can also inherit from interfaces AND other abstract classes
 - Examples of this are on [Abstract Classes](/AbstractClasses/Program.cs)

+### Protected and Virtual

+- `protected` is an access modifier that makes a member accessible within the class and its subclasses.
+So the idea here is that classes that are "from outside" can't access it, but the subclasses(children) can!
+- `virtual` is a keyword that allows a method to be overridden in a subclass
+- Examples of this are on [Protected and Virtual](/ProtectedAndVirtual/Program.cs)